L-Kadir/Insights-from-the-2015-World-Happiness-Data/README.md

 The results of all of these models (i.e., linear regression, fixed-effect model, and random-intercept model) were similar.
 Specifically, all models showed that GDP per-capita, Freedom, Family, and trust in government have positive and statistically significant effect on both happiness.
 That is, the higher the GDP per-capita, levels of freedom, positive family relationship, and trust in government the higher the level of happiness.

-## Conclusion/Recommendation
+## Conclusion and Recommendation
-From the above analysis, it was found that freedom, life expectancy, GDP per capita, and Family have significant impact on the level of happiness in each sub-region.
+This project was conducted to gain some insights from the World Happiness Data.
+The results showed that Sub-Saharan Africa experience the lowest level of happiness, while Australia and New Zealand, Western Europe, and North America experience higher levels of happiness.
+From the statistical models, it was found that freedom, life expectancy, GDP per capita, and Family have significant impact on the level of happiness in each sub-region.
 Also, Sub-Saharan Africa has the lowest average happiness score whilst Australia and New Zealand has the highest happiness score.
 It is therefore recommended that various leaders, especially, governments from the Sub-Sahara African countries should put in much effort to reduce corruption and increase the level of trust of the citizens in the government.
 Also, policies and programs should be put in place to ensure productivity within the country.
 This will result in an increase in GDP per-capita subsequently lead to an increase in the level of happiness.